 With more than 3,200 members, NCJW/Essex is the largest section in the country.
-Our programs and membership are nonsectarian and open to all, regardless of religion.
+Our programs, services and membership are nonsectarian and open to all, regardless of religion.

 Founded in 1912, our section comprises a collaborative team including an executive committee of approximately 15 members, a section board with approximately 60 members along with an advisory board, nine staff members, dozens of committee chairs, and hundreds of active volunteers.
 Our offices are located in Livingston, New Jersey.